specsolutions/specsync-plugins/only-publish-test-results-plugin/README.md

 This plugin can be used to publish test results in this situation.

-### Prerequisites & Setup
+## Prerequisites & Setup

 1. The test results must contain the Test Case ID as a test result property.
 Test result properties are set for example by the `<property>` element in JUnit XML results, but the [SpecSync.Plugin.ExcelTestResults](https://github.com/specsolutions/specsync-plugins/tree/main/excel-test-results-plugin) also sets the properties based on the Excel columns.
+The plugin can also be used if the ID is part of any core test result property, like `MethodName`, `ClassName` or `Name`, e.g. if the test method name is like `SomeTestMethod_TC1234`.
 2. The plugin can only be used for `publish-test-results` SpecSync command.
 For all other commands (e.g. `push`) it fails.
 In order to use the same configuration file for other commands, you either need to remove the plugin or set `local/projectType` to `folder` or `projectFile`.
 3. The Test Case ID can be set to a result property of any name, but this name has to be specified as a plugin parameter `TestCaseIdPropertyName`.
+4. If the property value is not equal but only contains the Test Case ID, then the `ValueRegex` parameter can be used to specify a regular expression that extracts the ID from the property value.
+The regex must contain a named capture group `id` that contains the ID.
+For example, if the property value is like `SomeTestMethod_TC1234`, then the regex `^.*_TC(?<id>\d+)$` can be used to extract the ID.

 The property can contain the ID directly (e.g. `1234`) or in a prefixed form (e.g. `tc:1234`).
 When the prefixed form is used, the `synchronization/testCaseTagPrefix` and the `synchronization/tagPrefixSeparators` settings are considered.
 See example below.

+## Examples

+### Example 1

 The following example shows how this plugin can be used to publish test results from an Excel file if it contains `TestCaseId` column: